grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # CLI flag: -query-frontend.results-cache.compression
   [compression: <string> | default = ""]

+  # The query result is set to use a low TTL for the cache entry if the query is
+  # within this period from current time.
+  # CLI flag: -query-frontend.results-cache.lower-ttl-within-time-period
+  [lower_ttl_within_time_period: <duration> | default = 0s]

 # Cache query results.
 # CLI flag: -query-frontend.cache-results
 [cache_results: <boolean> | default = false]